MihailoMilenkovic/local-whisper/training/README.md

 # whipser-serbian

-šapat - whisper finetuned for automatic speech recognition for serbian
+Whisper finetuned for automatic speech recognition for serbian

 ## Training